What is ISO 45001:2018 OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEMS (OHSMS)?

 Health and Safety problems and hazards that workers face include the following

-The goal of ISO 45001:2018 is to reduce occupational injuries and diseases, including promoting and protecting physical and mental health.
+The goal of this standard is to reduce occupational injuries and diseases, including promoting and protecting physical and mental health.

 ISO 45001 standard tells us

 - How to prevent work-related injury?